FxWoody/Qidi-Plus-4-Mods/Beacon/README.md

 # **BEACON RevH "Normal" INSTALL ON QIDI PLUS 4**

 ## ***---IMPORTANT---***
-## These MACRO SCRIPT FILES are from my own QIDI PLUS 4 modifications in order to make Beacon3D probe to work and is mainly, a copy of Stew675's script.
+## These MACRO SCRIPT FILES are from my own QIDI PLUS 4 modifications in order to make Beacon3D probe to work and is mainly, a copy of Stew675's AMAZING script.
 ##